Studio In Process

 Studio lead: Lettice Drake

-Studio In Process focuses on how we produce our built environment.
-Can that process be a culture-producing, community-generating exercise in itself?
+How do we produce our built environment?
+Studio In Process asks whether our methods of creation can be culture-producing, community-generating exercises in themselves.
 Can we, as architects, have a great time?
-In focusing on the how, this studio invites you to imagine and advocate for your dream way of practising creatively as an architect, as an agent in the world.
+In focusing on the how, this studio invited students to imagine and advocate for their dream ways of practicing creatively as architects, as agents in the world.

-We will explore low-embodied energy materials and construction methods, talking to builders, hearing their experiences of working with these materials.
-We will consider well-being along the production line, reflecting on the working cultures of construction workers and architectural workers, and how those worlds relate to each other.
-Beyond "decent working conditions", can our processes creatively, experimentally, demonstrate and advocate for the type of the world we want to live in?
+We explored precedents of designers and artists acting as community-project-generators – as collaborators, as builders.
+We looked at low-embodied energy materials and construction methods, talking to builders, hearing their experiences of construction work and of working with architects.
+We considered well-being along the production line, reflecting on the working cultures and conditions of construction workers and architectural workers, and how those worlds relate to each other.
+Beyond “working conditions”, we explored how our methods of producing can creatively, experimentally and ambitiously demonstrate and advocate for the type of the world we want to live in.

 Attend an online event when it suits you, all year round, as an alternative to an open day.

 Every Wednesday, Sheffield Live sessions cover different aspects of University life.
 You can also meet your department and learn more about studying your subject.